"Welcome back to the Isle of the Eye!"

 "Yeah, I think I'll let the Home Guard handle that one," My‑re replied.

-"That's what I was thinking, too.
+"That's what I thought too.
 So, what's bothering you?"
 Vomarian asked.

 "It doesn't feel like a success."

 "Not a success?
 We found Araminth and returned her to her family.
 Lady Greywand was overly complimentary of the outcome.
 I don't even think she believed we could do it.
-You've curried renown with dragons; they owe you a favor, which could make you very rich.
-You now have a mere dragon mount, you can travel anywhere in Ghea with that Rirorni Imperial pass and no one will mess with you, and you came out of it all with your limbs attached.
-A little singed, but attached," Vomarian said and brushed her still-recovering shoulder playfully.
+You've curried renown with dragons.
+They owe you a favor, which could make you very rich.
+You now have a mere dragon mount.
+You can travel anywhere in Ghea with that Rirorni Imperial pass, and no one will mess with you, and you came out of it all with your limbs attached.
+A little singed but attached," Vomarian said, brushing her still-recovering shoulder playfully.

 "Ouch!"
 My‑re howled.

 "Originally, we were just tasked to find Araminth.
-An assumption was made that she was in some mortal danger.
-It was a rescue mission.
-But upon finding her, we discovered she didn't want to be found and was in hiding.
+I assumed she was in some mortal danger, a rescue mission.
+But upon finding her, we discovered she didn't wish to be found and was in hiding.
 Her parents wanted her mated to some drake.
-She had found love in Westwind and while she was human and not dragon, they were both happy.
+She had found love in Westwind, and while he was human and not dragon, they were both happy.
 We totally messed that up.
 I think Lady Greywand was wrong to send us on that mission.
-I don't think we were on the right side," My-re explained.
+I don't think we were on the right side," My‑re explained.

-Vomarian Fae sat back in thought, reached over, and took a sip of her drink.
+Vomarian sat back in thought, reached over, and sipped her drink.
 He choked, coughed, and set her drink down carefully.
-Composing himself, he said, "My-re, we were on a side."
+Composing himself, he said, "My‑re, we were on a side."

-'Your horde of Lord Protectors serves you well.'
+“Your hoard of Lord Protectors serves you well.”

-Lady Sheila Greywand was sitting in the Crown Council audience chamber.
-She sat sideways on her chair reading the report of My-re's personal account aboard the Unsinkable III and the finding of Araminth Goldeneye.
-All sound within the chamber ceased and the smell of the lavender candles spaced throughout the room dissipated.
-She then noticed the previously unseen shade of a large creature surrounding her move slightly.
-It was as if reality itself distorted for a mere moment.
+Lady Sheila Greywand sat sideways in her chair in the Crown Council audience chamber.
+She read the report of My‑re's personal account aboard the Unsinkable III and the finding of Araminth Goldeneye.
+All sound within the chamber ceased, and the smell of the lavender candles spaced throughout the room dissipated.
+She then noticed a previously unseen shade of a large creature surrounding her shift slightly.
+Reality distorted.

 "Yrioth the Ancient.
 You honor me.
 With the satisfactory conclusion of our business, I assumed it would be a number of years before we spoke again," Sheila said.

 "Interesting, what did she request?"
-Shelia asked.
+Sheila asked.
 "A hoard of treasure?
 A rare magical item?"

-'That is between her and dragon.
+“That is between her and dragon.
 This is for notification purposes only.
-Nevertheless, I acknowledge she has a cunning mind even I must admit and give the slightest nod to.
-This My-re is worthy of a dragon's hoard,' Yrioth said.
+Nevertheless, I acknowledge she has a cunning mind, which even I must admit and extend the slightest nod to.
+This My‑re is worthy of a dragon's hoard,” Yrioth said.

 The sounds and smells of the room returned.
 Sheila could no longer sense the presence of Yrioth the Ancient in the Crown Council audience chamber.